 Dear Fang-Fang Ji,

-Please find the revised manuscript taking into account the editor’s comment, asking for rewriting the “Endpoint” section due to similar sentences with other articles.
+Please find the revised manuscript taking into account the editor’s comments, asking for rewriting the “Endpoint” section due to similar sentences with other articles.
 In fact, similar sentences correspond to classical endpoints definitions.
 No specific other articles were cited.

-Of note, prior reviewer’s comment were previously answered.
+Of note, prior reviewer’s comments were previously answered.

 In order to decrease similar words/sentences with other articles, please find below the list of modifications.